Skip to content

 Pantry moth larvae can unknowingly be eaten in cereals or flour

-The most common caterpillar ingested is the cereal moth larvae or the Indian meal moth larvae.
+The most common caterpillar ingested is the cereal moth larvae or the Indian meal moth larvae

 Actually, in some countries and cultures, these caterpillars are eaten regularly along with other insects since they are abundant compared to other types of food as well as they contain an extra source of rich proteins.

-As far as the human digestive system is concerned, the pantry moth larvae might be just like any piece of animal protein which will be digested and processed.
+As far as the human digestive system is concerned, the pantry moth larvae might be just like any piece of animal protein that will be digested and processed.
+There will be no effects unless one is allergic or the larvae are poisonous to humans.

 This is because the cells lining the larvae are simple compared to plant cells which makes the gastric juice produced by the stomach thrive.
-It is not a surprise that Terro found that some common foods contain insects and no harm is caused.

 Also, according to the Food and Drug Administration, there are acceptable levels of bugs that should be in the diet.
 Therefore, they are not dangerous.